 Making decisions and preparing for the future is an important element of self-management.
 Although MS is unpredictable and it's difficult to know how it will affect you in later life, you can begin to develop self-management skills which will help you to anticipate problems and find ways to resolve them.
 The MS Trust booklet, MS and me looks at setting goals, problem solving and healthy living.

 It can be helpful to discuss issues relating to living with multiple sclerosis with other people with first-hand experience.
 There are a host of support groups, both online and face-to-face, where you can share your own experiences and benefit from those of others.
-Find out more here.
+Find out more about MS support groups.

 Adopting a healthy lifestyle will keep you as healthy as possible and put you in the best position to deal with the challenges that MS brings.
-We have lots of tips to help you live well with MS here.
+We have lots of tips to help you live well with MS.